Crossroads of Rockland History: Anna Frances Levins

 About the guests:

-Eve Kahn is an independent scholar and former antiques columnist at the New York Times.
-She is an award-winning author who writes about art, architecture, and design for the Times among other publications.
+Eve Kahn is an Independent scholar and is an award-winning author who writes about art, architecture, and design for the New York Times, among other publications.
 She is the biographer of the artist Mary Rogers Williams (1857-1907) and the writer Zoe Anderson Norris (1860-1914).
-Ms. Kahn previously appeared on "Crossroads of Rockland History" to discuss Edith Varian Cockroft of Sloatsburg (episode 95, September 2018).
+Ms. Kahn appeared on "Crossroads of Rockland History" to discuss Edith Varian Cockroft of Sloatsburg (episode 95, September 2018).

-Elizabeth Stack, PhD, is the executive director of the American Irish Historical Society in New York City.
-Dr. Stack was previously the executive director of the Irish American Heritage Museum in Albany, and before that she taught Irish and Irish American history and was an associate director at Fordham University’s Institute of Irish Studies.
-She completed her PhD at Fordham University, writing about Irish and German immigrants in New York at the turn of the twentieth century; she has a master’s degree in twentieth-century Anglo-Irish relations from University College Dublin.
-Originally from Listowel, in County Kerry, Ireland, Dr. Stack sees a strong connection between her experience as an immigrant and the important mission of the American Irish Historical Society to preserve and share Irish contributions to American history.
+Elizabeth Stack, PhD, currently the executive director of the American Irish Historical Society in New York City, was previously the executive director of the Irish American Heritage Museum in Albany; before that, she taught Irish and Irish American History and was an associate director at Fordham University’s Institute of Irish Studies.
+She completed her doctorate at Fordham, writing about Irish and German immigrants in New York at the turn of the twentieth century as they grappled with the immigration restriction movements of that time.
+She has a master’s degree in Anglo-Irish relations in the 20th century from University College Dublin.
+From Listowel, in County Kerry, Dr. Stack sees a huge connection between her own experience as an immigrant, and the important mission of the Society to preserve and share Irish contributions to American history.
+“Major areas of interaction between Ireland and America have included diplomacy, economy, education, nationalism, tourism, culture, philanthropy, and the free flow of capital.
+However, immigration has given the most significant and lasting link.
+We explore all these topics in the Society.”

 About the Program: Anna Frances Levins